How should I furnish this area of my bedroom?

 Comments (7)

 Comments (11)Hello Karly, It looks like you may be planning a change in wall colour - I would go ahead and do this then think about the curtains.
 You may be able to have a bolder colour which helps have a dramatic feel or go lighter - Resene have a good range of whites which can be done in double or triple strength.
 Check out his link as it gives you a range of looks using neutrals.http://www.resene.co.nz/ebooks/HabitatPlus06/index.html?page=1 The latest Resene habitat on line home of the week shows some interesting options if you are interested in blue / green/ grey hues such as 'Inside Back' http// habitatbyresene.co.nz/lee-kristin-modern-barn-life Curtains should hang full height and puddle a little on the floor but not too long as you have an access way with the door and need to safely walk past the other window.
 Pelmets are unnecessary and won't give the softness required but an inverted pleat heading gives a tailored finish with the same effect.
 Look at a natural linen look sheers as real linen tends to rot and is more expensive.
 You are better with a cheaper polyester linen look as it is more durable - and less likely to shrink if washed.
 Traditional curtains are more likely to date depending on the pattern.
-All the best....See MoreShould I make it a study or bedroom?
+All the best....See MoreShould I put my builtin robe near the bedroom door?

 julie herbert